Ruslan Tsalikov

-Ruslan Khadzhismelovich Tsalikov (Руслан Хаджисмелович Цаликов; born 31 July 1956) was a Russian First Deputy Minister of Defence and Order of Honour recipient.
+Ruslan Khadzhismelovich Tsalikov (Руслан Хаджисмелович Цаликов; born 31 July 1956) is a Russian politician.

+Member of the Supreme Khural of the Republic of Tuva (2024-2026).
+First Deputy Minister of Defence Russia (2015-2024).

+Full Cavalier of the Order "For Merit to the Fatherland".
 He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

-Early years in the USSR
+On March 5, 2026, Tsalikov was detained by the employees Investigative Committee of Russia as part criminal case of an investigation into the creation of a criminal community, as well as the legalization of stolen property and bribery.

+Biography

 Tsalikov was born on July 31, 1956, in Ordzhonikidze (now Vladikavkaz), North Ossetian ASSR.
 He graduated from the North Ossetian State University which was named in honour of Kosta Khetagurov in 1978 and five years later got a degree from the Moscow Institute of National Economy.
 Between those years he was an intern researcher in the same place.

 From 1983 to 1987 Tsalikov was a lecturer on labour economics and the same year became a subdean of the Economics Faculty at the same university.

 From 1987 to 1989, he was Economic Affairs' General Director, and from 1989 to 1990, worked at Control-and-Auditing Directorate as the Chief Controller.

-Yeltsin years

 Tsalikov worked as Minister of Finance of North Ossetia for four years starting from 1990 and from 1994 till 2000 was the Chief of the Main Financial and Economic Administration under Boris Yeltsin.